k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 ## Packaging and Publishing Extensions

-Studio allows you to execute **several actions** for packaging and publishing extensions:
+Studio enables you to execute **several actions** for packaging and publishing extensions:

 * Building a **VSIX Package** – an extension installer package file (a zip-like format), which contains all the necessary components of an extension.
 This package file includes the extension's source code, metadata, any required resources or dependencies, and installation instructions as defined in the extension preparations.